ytrqua3/music-prefernce-country-classification/README.md

 <br/>
       Conclusion:<br/> 1.
 The validation recall is at least 0.12 which is higher than macro recall of flat lightgbm -> this layer does provide a better classification <br/>
                       2. The imbalance within region is still huge (low recall and decent accuracy) <br/>
-                      3. Add top k accuracy: if high-> the model does learn but tail county got dominated, if low -> the model did not learn at all
+                      3. Add top k accuracy: if high-> the model does learn but tail county got dominated, if low -> the model did not learn at all<br/>
-                      4. high entropy represents more evenly distributed countries within region, which usually leads to more confusion shown by the low accuracy
+                      4. high entropy represents more evenly distributed countries within region, which usually leads to more confusion shown by the low accuracy<br/>
-                      5. low entropy represents an imbalance within the region, which usually leads to a high accuracy but low recall
+                      5. low entropy represents an imbalance within the region, which usually leads to a high accuracy but low recall<br/>
+                      6. Two main problems are overfitting (moderate training recall and bad validation recall) and ignoring minorities

   - When I was developing the model, I was just focusing on accuracy and top-k accuracy.
 They did very good for the region layer (~90% for each region), so I carried on to the next step without careful examination.
 Now that I added metrics like recall and f1, they look pretty bad for small regions. **I should've done that before carrying on.
   - Next step: apply weights to both layers (expect to have a lower accuracy in individual models but higher recall)